The Kids in the Hall: Other appearances

 The cast members have reunited, in whole or in part, in numerous film and television works.

 Kevin McDonald guest starred alongside Dave Foley, in a 1997 episode of Foley's sitcom, NewsRadio.

-Dave Foley and Kevin McDonald performed with The Barenaked Ladies on their "Ships and Dip V" cruise, along with other bands and comics, on February 1–6, 2009.
+Dave Foley and Kevin McDonald performed with the Barenaked Ladies on their "Ships and Dip V" cruise, along with other bands and comics, on February 1–6, 2009.

-Each member of the Kids in the Hall provided voices in "Fibber", the 14th episode of Lilo & Stitch: The Series, in which Kevin McDonald plays the regular role of Pleakley.
+All members of the Kids in the Hall voiced characters in the Lilo & Stitch: The Series episode "Fibber", with Kevin McDonald voicing Pleakley and the other members voicing his family.

+Dave Foley and Kevin McDonald later appeared as Jonathan Boy / All-American Boy and Professor Medula in the superhero film Sky High.

 In 2006, three of the members (McDonald, McCulloch and McKinney) appeared in the Christmas comedy Unaccompanied Minors, as The Guards in the Hall.

 The group appeared on the front cover of Naked Eye's summer 2008 edition.

 The Kids performed at the 2008 Comedy Festival in Las Vegas on November 22.

 On August 6, 2010, all five Kids made an appearance on The Soup on E!, to promote their miniseries Death Comes to Town.
 Four of the members appeared on-screen in drag (as girls), who had grown up as beauty pageant contestants (parodying Toddlers & Tiaras).
 McKinney's voice was heard off-screen as their mother.

 Foley was a voice actor on the 2011–2013 animated series Dan Vs., which aired on The Hub.
 McDonald was a guest voice actor in one episode, "Dan Vs. Technology", in which he played technology guru Barry Ditmer (a parody of Steve Jobs).

 In 2014, the cast reunited on Foley's sitcom Spun Out, appearing as Dave's high school goth friends who had made a suicide pact.
 That year, Thompson also did a week-long stint as Buddy Cole (a producer Colbert doesn't know is gay) on The Colbert Report, acting as the program's correspondent to the 2014 Winter Olympics who covered LGBT rights protests surrounding the 2014 Winter Olympics.
 In the same year, the troupe performed a live reading of the screenplay for Brain Candy at the Toronto Sketch Comedy Festival.

 In December 2014, McDonald, McKinney and Thompson appeared in an episode of the TVO's children's television series Odd Squad.
 The episode was entitled "Crime at Shapely Manor".
 McDonald appeared as Lord Rectangle, McKinney as General Pentagon, and Thompson as Professor Square.

 McDonald, Foley and Thompson appeared on Chris Hardwick's game show @midnight, which aired August 2, 2017 (season 4: episode 139).

 The Kids in the Hall: Comedy Punks, a documentary film by Reginald Harkema, premiered at the 2022 Hot Docs Canadian International Documentary Festival.

 The group appeared on The Tonight Show Starring Jimmy Fallon on May 10, 2022.
 They discussed the revival of their show on Amazon Prime Video.